 - Sweetened Shredded Coconut: I strongly recommend using sweetened shredded coconut because it’s moister than unsweetened and that makes a big difference in the cookie’s flavor, moisture, and texture.
 Knowing the texture and flavor will change, you can use unsweetened coconut flakes if that’s all you have.

-- Coconut Extract: Like in this coconut cupcakes recipe, I found the coconut flavor lacking in these cookies without a little coconut extract.
+- Coconut Extract: Like in this chocolate coconut cupcakes recipe, I found the coconut flavor lacking in these cookies without a little coconut extract.
 The cookies are still great without it, but if you can find coconut extract, use it.
 It’s pretty common in most major grocery stores.

 Some step-by-step photos to help guide you through the recipe: